Skip to content

 Limitations

-• The password handshake provides confidentiality and mutual authentication but security is proportional to password entropy.
-Weak passwords are the primary attack surface.
+• Security is proportional to password entropy.
+Weak passwords are the primary attack surface — which is why poorman_handshake refuses guessable ones (see Weak-password refusal).

-• Without TLS, a network observer can see the encrypted ciphertext but not its content.
-TLS adds defence-in-depth.
+• Without TLS, a network observer can see the encrypted ciphertext and connection metadata but not payload content.
+TLS adds metadata-hiding defence-in-depth; it is not required for confidentiality.